Collinbrown95/resume/README.md

 # hugo Resume

 Created from [Start Bootstrap - Resume](https://startbootstrap.com/template-overviews/resume/).
 This is basically a single-page website with auto-scrolling based on left-hand nav.
 Dedicated project/publications pages allow more detail.
 Includes a client-side search powered by fuse.js at '/search' but currently theme does not link to that anywhere.
-Includes an `/admin` endpoint that can allow authorized users to use a WYSIWYG editor and commit files back to markdown, but with a Wordpress/CMS like experience.

 <!-- MarkdownTOC autolink="true" -->